ALin837/My-Chat-App/README.md

 Try it out on https://chat-app-heroku-alin.herokuapp.com/

-I use VSCode but you should be able to do
+If you choose to clone this repository you should be able to do
 ```
 > npm run dev
 ```